 As Anne said on numerous occasions over the course of a tour, “every time they upgraded or automated a piece of equipment it was a marriage saver.”
 Go check these people out as a good portion of their wine is only available onsite.

 From a previous trip to the area I can also highly recommend a visit to Point Pelee Island – but do it over a couple of nights.
+It’s a great place for biking, birding, nature and even wine tasting.

 Although not technically in southwest Ontario – if you’re anywhere close to Dundas (near Hamilton) try hiking Dundas Peak.
-It’s located in a scenic area with vistas and waterfalls; come fall the colours are particularly glorious here.
+It’s located in a scenic area with vistas and waterfalls.
+Come fall the colours are particularly glorious here.

 Location map of things to do and places to eat and stay in southwest Ontario